Robert Pasemann

-Robert Pasemann (14 December 1886 – 6 October 1968), was a German track and field athlete who competed in the 1912 Summer Olympics.
-He was born in Charlottenburg, Berlin and died in Hanover.
-Pasemann was educated as a civil engineer, but worked as a sports teacher.
+Erich Wilhelm Robert Pasemann (14 December 1886 – 6 October 1968) was a German track and field athlete who competed in the 1912 Summer Olympics.

+Biography

+Pasemann was born in Charlottenburg, Berlin and educated as a civil engineer, but worked as a sports teacher.
 He was one of the first German vegetarian athletes.

 Pasemann was nominated for the 1908 London Olympics as a long jumper and gymnast, but broke his arms shortly before the Games and could not compete.
 This led to Pasemann's track and field career.
+He won two British AAA Championships titles in the high jump and pole jump events at the 1911 AAA Championships.
-In 1912 he finished eighth in the long jump competition and eleventh in the pole vault event.

-Pasemann held several German titles set 19 German records in field events.
+At the 1912 Olympic Games, he finished eighth in the long jump competition and eleventh in the pole vault event.
+Pasemann held several German titles and set 19 German records in field events.

+Pasemann died in Hanover in 1968.